2017 Zimbabwean coup d'état: 15 November

 Also early that morning, gunfire and artillery were heard in the northern suburbs of Harare, where many government officials, including the president, had their residences.
 According to Agence France-Presse, a witness heard sustained gunfire near Mugabe's private home in the suburb of Borrowdale.
 Reuters reported an explosion close to the main campus of the University of Zimbabwe.
 Soldiers also blocked access to the Parliament of Zimbabwe, government buildings, courthouses, and the president's official residence in Harare.
 It was reported that two journalists were assaulted by the military and hospitalised.

-The military announced a press conference for Wednesday morning, where it was expected that the responsible officers would present a deal with President Mugabe that settled his fate and that of his allies.
+The military announced a press conference for the morning, where it was expected that the responsible officers would present a deal with President Mugabe that settled his fate and that of his allies.
 However, the conference was delayed and then cancelled outright, possibly because of a breakdown in negotiations between Mugabe and the military.

-For most of Wednesday morning, state-controlled television and radio stations simply rebroadcast Moyo's statement without further news updates, and played patriotic songs from the 1980s about independence alongside normal programming.
+For most of the morning, state-controlled television and radio stations simply rebroadcast Moyo's statement without further news updates, and played patriotic songs from the 1980s about independence alongside normal programming.
 State-owned newspaper The Herald ran headlines downplaying the military's actions and its website ran a live blog under the headline "Live and developing: No Military Takeover in Zim".

-By Wednesday afternoon, the roadblocks around key government buildings in Harare had been removed, armoured vehicles were off the streets, and there was no longer extra security in the Borrowdale suburb, where most senior officials had their private homes.
+By the afternoon, the roadblocks around key government buildings in Harare had been removed, armoured vehicles were off the streets, and there was no longer extra security in the Borrowdale suburb, where most senior officials had their private homes.
 Although there was less overall traffic in the city, ordinary activities like school, administrative offices, and businesses returned to normal.
 Outside Harare, including Bulawayo, the country's second-largest city, Zimbabweans experienced little to no added military presence.

 The same day, ZBC broadcast an apology from ZANU–PF youth wing leader Kudzai Chipanga to General Chiwenga, whom he had criticised the day before.
 Chipanga said that he made his statement voluntarily and that he and other members of the youth league "are still young and make mistakes".